p-gw/CitrusBuilder.jl/docs/src/getting_started.md

 If you are interested in calling the LimeSurvey API from Julia, you can take a look at [LimeSurveyAPI.jl](https://github.com/p-gw/LimeSurveyAPI.jl).

 ## Installation
-At the current stage of development `LimeSurveyBuilder.jl` is not registered in the Julia General repository.
+At the current stage of development LimeSurveyBuilder.jl is not registered in the Julia General repository.
 In order to install the package you have to install it from GitHub.

-To install, open a Julia REPL and execute the following commands, that will install `LimeSurveyBuilder.jl` from the `main` branch of the GitHub repository.
+To install the package open a Julia REPL and execute the following commands, that will install LimeSurveyBuilder.jl from the `main` branch of the GitHub repository.

 ```julia
 using Pkg
 Pkg.add(url="https://github.com/p-gw/LimeSurveyBuilder.jl", rev="main")
 ```

+!!! note
+    Please note that LimeSurveyBuilder.jl is currently under active development.
+    Therefore the provided API is subject to change.
+    Keep this in mind if you wish to use LimeSurveyBuilder.jl in your project.

 ## Now what?
-Now that you have installed `LimeSurveyBuilder.jl` you can start building your surveys!
+Now that you have installed LimeSurveyBuilder.jl you can start building your surveys!

 Just call